erikringsmuth/requirejs-router/README.md

 1. The user clicks a link in the header `<li><a href="#/api">APIs</a></li>`
 2. A hashchange event is triggered and is intercepted by the router which loads the `'api/apiView'` module
-3. The router calls your `router.routeLoadedCallback(Module)` with `ApiView` being passed in as the argument
+3. The router calls your `router.routeLoadedCallback(module)` with `ApiView` being passed in as the argument
-4. Your `router.routeLoadedCallback(Module)` callback renders the view which also renders it's parent view `indexView` and attaches it to the document
+4. Your `router.routeLoadedCallback(module)` callback renders the view which also renders it's parent view `indexView` and attaches it to the document

 You're done.
 The indexView is re-rendered with the header links updated and the main-content section populated with a new `ApiView`.